 He has in depth knowledge of the health, safety and environment risks associated with manufacturing operations and expertise in mergers and acquisitions and asset management.

-He is Chair of the Remuneration Committee, a member of the Nomination Committee, the Audit and Risk Committee and the Independent Board Committee.
+He is Chair of the Remuneration Committee and a member of the Nomination Committee and the Audit and Risk Committee.